Interrogatory No. 8

 “And thus we see that, when these Lamanites were brought to believe and to know the truth, they were firm, and would suffer even unto death rather than commit sin; and thus we see that they buried their weapons of peace, or they buried the weapons of war, for peace.”

-A suspicious person would say that Joseph was working from an outline behind the curtain and simply misspoke.
+A suspicious person would say that Joseph was working from an outline behind the curtain and misspoke.

-I think you can see a pattern here in the way the Church approaches embarrassing issues in their past.
+There is a pattern here in the way the Church approaches embarrassing issues in their past.
 It is their modus operandi.
 The formula being:

 - Deny that the controversial or unsavory thing ever happened or was ever said